Hellenic Fire Service: Voluntary Corps

-In 1991, a new Voluntary Corps was formed for volunteers (today the 15% of the strength).
+In 1991, a new Voluntary Corps was formed for volunteers Today they are 17% of the strength of the Service.
 Volunteers act as a support force and they have to be officially recognized and trained by the Greek state.
 The legal and regulatory framework for volunteers in the Hellenic Fire Service and the Hellenic Coast Guard was updated with Law 4029 in 2011.
+The mission of the Volunteer Firefighter is the safety and protection of the life and property of citizens and the state.
+Crews of volunteers respond to the dangers of fires, floods, earthquakes, other natural disasters and accidents.
+The role is delimited in the context of the honorary and unpaid offer of the citizens exclusively.
+Only in the context of the Fire Corps' operation.
+They are trained in branches of the Fire Academy throughout Greece.

+Crews of volunteers serve in Professional and Volunteer Fire Stations and intervene in structural and wildland fires.
+These voluntary structures are administratively and operationally subordinate to the Service of the Fire Corps in which they are based.
+Based on the provisions of the law, the Volunteer Fire Brigades can operate on an annual or seasonal basis in order to meet the needs of fire safety and rescue.
+In particular, voluntary crews can be formed at the level of Local Government Organizations and Holy Monasteries, giving specific incentives in this direction.
+Crews can be raised in locations where there are no professional fire services, such as in remote Greek islands.

 Equipment

 Since the 1930s, the Fire Service has used more than 3,500 vehicles.
 Today it owns about 2,500 trucks and cars (1,500 fire engines and fire tenders, 800 auxiliary and 200 special), 44 firefighting aircraft, 20 helicopters (5 belonging to the House and 15 leased) and 10 firefighting vessels.
+The Hellenic Air Force assists with the operation of fixed-wing aircraft.
+Post-war, the Corps supplied armoured firefighting tanks manufactured by ERF.
+In 1998 all Forest Service vehicles were transferred to the Fire Corps.

+Firefighters wear bright blue turnout coats with Silver Gallet helmets.
+The uniform is dark blue.

+Fire Apparatus are divided into A,B,C and D classes based on their pumping capacity.
+The callsigns are the Class followed by the number of units in the Command.

+A-38 indicates the 38th Rescue Pumper in Athens.

 Training

 The training takes place at the Firefighting Academy (Pyrosvestiki Akademia) which is located in Kato Kifissia (38.081830°N 23.788287°E) with an annex at Villia Attikis.
-The first "Firefighting School" was established in 1936 at Sarri Street (an outpost of the 1st Fire Station) in Athens, while the Academy was established in 1968.
+The first "Firefighting School" was established in 1936 at Sarri Street (an outpost of the 1st Fire Station) in Athens, while the academy was established in 1968.